lionsquall/Recalbox-x86_64-add-pcsx2/README.md

 # Recalbox-x86_64-add-pcsx2
 #
 **(Work in progress)**
+#

-PCSX2 is an open-source PlayStation 2 (AKA PS2) emulator.
-Its purpose is to emulate the PS2 hardware.
+#PCSX2 is an open-source PlayStation 2 (AKA PS2) emulator.
+Its purpose is to emulate the PS2 hardware with many additional features
 #
 # Project
 #